vaproloff/tolerant-thermostat/README.md

-# tolerant-thermostat
+# Tolerant Thermostat
-HASS Custom component for thermostat with dual setpoints
+HASS thermostat with dual temperature setpoints and no tolerances at all!